 Points To Note Before Enrolling

-Before embarking on a yoga class when pregnant, ideally, you should have practiced yoga for a few months, or even more, so that you are familiar with the poses and are aware on how you can modify them to suit your growing belly.
+Before embarking on a yoga class when pregnant, ideally, you should have practised yoga for a few months, or even more, so that you are familiar with the poses and are aware on how you can modify them to suit your growing belly.

 If you are a beginner, make sure you attend a pre-natal class instead of a regular class and inform the teacher before class begins that you are a newbie.
 Try to get a mat at the front so that the teacher can pay a bit more attention to you.